 The bulkiness of the formalism of operads comes from the fact that two quasi-isomorphic or homotopy equivalent operads can be of very different size and complexity yet describe equivalent structures.
-There is a different approach to $\mathbb E_n$-algebras, and more generally to structures related to configuration spaces, which relies on the machinery of factorisation algebras of \cite{BD}.
+There is, however, a different approach to $\mathbb E_n$-algebras, and more generally to structures related to configuration spaces, which relies on the machinery of factorisation algebras of \cite{BD}.
 A factorisation algebra $\cF$ over a space $X$ consists of, roughly speaking, a presheaf $\cF_n$ of complexes of vector spaces on $X^n$ for each power $n$, together with additional structure.
 First, there is a map \begin{introequation} \Delta^n_* \cF_n \longrightarrow \cF_1 \end{introequation} between the restriction $\Delta_n^* \cF_n$ of $\cF_n$ along the smallest diagonal $\Delta_n: X \to X^n$, and $\cF_1$.
-Second, if we denote by $i_n:U_n \subset X_n$ the complement $\{(x_i) | x_k \neq x_l \}$ to all diagonals, then there are factorisation maps \begin{introequation} i_n^* \cF_n \longrightarrow \cF_1 \boxtimes ... \boxtimes \cF_1 \end{introequation} between the restriction of $\cF_n$ to $U_n$ and the external product of $\cF_1$ \cite{BD}, which are required to be quasiisomorphisms.
+Second, if we denote by $i_n:U_n \subset X_n$ the complement $\{(x_i) | x_k \neq x_l \}$ to all diagonals, then there are factorisation maps \begin{introequation} i_n^* \cF_n \longrightarrow \cF_1 \boxtimes ... \boxtimes \cF_1 \end{introequation} between the restriction of $\cF_n$ to $U_n$ and the external product of $\cF_1$ \cite{BD}, which are required to be quasi-isomorphisms.
 When $X$ is a $k$-disk, one can prove that $\mathbb E_n$-algebras correspond to those factorisation algebras on $X$ which are moreover constructible (which means that $\cF_n$ is locally constant on the strata for the standard stratification of $X^n$).

 The notion of factorisation algebra has proved its use and is arguably more natural and canonical than algebras over topological operads.
-It leads one to ask if there is a general `homotopic-algebraic' formalism which does not suffer from the noncanonicity issues of topological operads and naturally reproduces factorisation algebra approach to a variety of algebraic structures.
+In dimension $2$, factorisation algebras are particularly useful, as constructible sheaves on a two-disk $D$ can be shown to depend on the data which can be described using a version of the fundamental groupoid of the configuration space $D^n$.
+Comparing this to operads, one may thus wonder if there is a general ``homotopic-algebraic'' formalism which does not suffer from the noncanonicity issues of topological operads, and naturally reproduces factorisation algebra approach to a variety of algebraic structures.